Boro Snacks (Tamago Boro, Soba Boro) vs Cookies

 When I was small, my mother used to buy me “Tamago Boro (たまごボーロ)“.
-I actually loved the small egg cookies because they had an excellent light texture that melted in the mouth.
+I loved the small egg cookies because they had an excellent light texture that melted in the mouth.

 Even now, I am fond of eating Tamago Boro and other Japanese “Boro (ボーロ)” snacks.

 Soba Boro (そばぼうろ)

-The ingredients in this Soba Boro are wheat flour, sugar, hen’s egg, and baking powder.
+The ingredients in this Soba Boro are wheat flour, sugar, hen’s egg, buckwheat flour, and baking powder.

 Where to Buy

 Although Soba Boro is one of the Boro snacks that represent Japan, I hardly see it being sold at stores.
 I got this at a big supermarket in Niigata City, by the way.